SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/readme.md

 ## 🛠Exercises
 [^Top of page](#)

-Follow these steps to build an OData service on top of a draft-enabled RAP Business Object (BO) to develop a transactional, draft-enabled Fiori elements List Report app from scratch using RAP.
+Follow these steps to build an OData service on top of a draft-enabled RAP Business Object (BO) to develop a transactional Fiori elements List Report app from scratch using RAP.
 You will also write an ABAP unit test for it and explore the Entity Manipulation Language (EML).

 >> ℹ️ Access the new RAP100 GitHub repository with the updated script 👉 [**here**](https://github.com/SAP-samples/abap-platform-rap100).